jompero/unit_pathfinder_tira/Documentation/Weekly_report_2.md

 ## 21.1
 1. Basic I/O via console
-2. Testing on bigger graphs
+1. Testing on bigger graphs

+## 22.1
+1. Investigating Jump point search (JPS) and considering implementing that as well
+1. Working on Image to Matrix converter so I can start importing images as graphs

 ## Hours
 Day | Hours